nginx/unit-docs/source/news/2022/unit-1.28.0-released.rst

    $remote_addr, $time_local, $request_line, $status,
    $body_bytes_sent, $header_referer, $header_user_agent

-Most are self-explanatory but mind that some are populated from the response, such as :samp:`$status` or :samp:`$body_bytes_sent`.
+Most are self-explanatory but note that some are populated from the response, such as :samp:`$status` or :samp:`$body_bytes_sent`.
 That comes in handy with another new feature, the custom access log format: